The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 - Keep families together

 - From feeling alone & depressed

-(Remember that you must have completed our BA1 or BA2 programme in advance to your Diploma)
+(You must have completed our BA1 or BA2 programme in advance to your Diploma)

 Did you know that:

 * 82% of previous participants said ‘even after 18 months it’s still working’.

 * 15% of previous participants said ‘It works when I work it’.